 • Technology and Tools

 • Technical Aspects of Ablation to Maximize Safety and Anticoagulation

 • Follow-up Considerations

 • Outcomes and Efficacy

 The expert consensus statement was written in collaboration with 11 organizations including the Heart Rhythm Society (HRS), European Heart Rhythm Association (EHRA), European Cardiac Arrhythmia Society (ECAS), Asia Pacific Heart Rhythm Society (APHRS), Sociedad Latinoamericana de Estimulación Cardíaca y Electrofisiología (SOLAECE), Society of Thoracic Surgeons (STS), American College of Cardiology (ACC), American Heart Association (AHA), Canadian Heart Rhythm Society (CHRS), Japanese Heart Rhythm Society (JHRS) and Sociedade Brasileira de Arritmias Cardíacas (SOBRAC).

 The final decision regarding care of a patient should be made by health care providers and their patient in light of all the circumstances presented by the patient.
 It is recognized that this field continues to evolve rapidly, and ongoing research will be needed.

-The document was also published in the online edition of HeartRhythm, the official journal of the Heart Rhythm Society.
-To review the full document, click here.
+The document was also published in an upcoming issue HeartRhythm, the official journal of the Heart Rhythm Society.

 For more information: www.hrssessions.org